 A scheduled meeting of the Committee may be cancelled if:

-the PAB Chairman determines that there is no business for the Committee to conduct, and so requests the Secretary to cancel the meeting; and
+the PAB Chair determines that there is no business for the Committee to conduct, and so requests the Secretary to cancel the meeting; and

 the Secretary notifies all Members in writing of the proposal to cancel it, not less than 5 Working Days prior to the date that the meeting is or is to be convened; and

-if 3 Working Days before the date for which the meeting is or is to be convened, no Member has notified the Secretary that he objects to such cancellation.
+if 3 Working Days before the date for which the meeting is or is to be convened, no Member has notified the Secretary that they object to such cancellation.

 Sections B4.1.9 and B4.1.10 shall apply in respect of a meeting of the Committee with such sections being read as if a meeting of the Panel were to be a meeting of the Committee.